NexusMutual/docs/docs/overview/claims-history/claims-history.md

 # Claims History

 Because Nexus Mutual is a discretionary mutual, the cover products members purchase are not the same as traditional insurance policies.
 When a member who holds cover suffers a material loss, they can submit their claim and go through the [Claims Assessment](/protocol/claims-assessment) process.
-Members who have staked NXM can participate as claims assessors.
-Claims assessors review submitted claims, discuss claims, and vote on whether or not to accept claims.
+Members who have staked NXM can participate as claim assessors.
+Claim assessors review submitted claims, discuss claims, and vote on whether or not to accept claims.

 Ultimately, these votes are decided by members who stake NXM.
 There is usually a community discussion in the [Nexus Mutual Discord server](https://discord.gg/xxFaAEn), where members share their expertise on an event and share information.